Chaos theory: Spontaneous order

 Under the right conditions, chaos spontaneously evolves into a lockstep pattern.
 In the Kuramoto model, four conditions suffice to produce synchronization in a chaotic system.

 Examples include the coupled oscillation of Christiaan Huygens' pendulums, fireflies, neurons, the London Millennium Bridge resonance, and large arrays of Josephson junctions.

 Moreover, from the theoretical physics standpoint, dynamical chaos itself, in its most general manifestation, is a spontaneous order.
 The essence here is that most orders in nature arise from the spontaneous breakdown of various symmetries.
 This large family of phenomena includes elasticity, superconductivity, ferromagnetism, and many others.
 According to the supersymmetric theory of stochastic dynamics, chaos, or more precisely, its stochastic generalization, is also part of this family.
 The corresponding symmetry being broken is the topological supersymmetry which is hidden in all stochastic (partial) differential equations, and the corresponding order parameter is a field-theoretic embodiment of the butterfly effect.

 Combinatorial (or complex) chaos

 There are also definitions of chaos that don't require the sensitivity on initial conditions property, such as combinatorial chaos (I.e. applying recursively a discrete combinatorial action).
 This is also comparable and similar to chaos generated by cellular automata.
-This is important because this type of chaos it's also equivalent to a turing machine, you can execute computation with such dynamical systems, and as such the halting problem is not decidable, therefore some computational algorithms may never end.
-This is ultimately a very different way for a system to be unpredictable.
+This is important because, as this type of chaos can be equivalent to a turing machine, it is possible to execute computation with such dynamical systems, which is an intuitive way to see that the halting problem is not decidable, implying that some computational algorithms may never end.
+Unpredictability in this type of system is typically of a different nature than that of other types of chaos.